roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "That's it, son," Russ said, watching Gerald's fingers slide along Cori's pussy lips.
 "Go ahead and slide your fingers right between those lips.
 Be gentle, but forceful.
 You'll feel a bit of resistance, but just keep going.
 You'll slide right in."

  Cori bent her knees slightly and spread her thighs, making herself more available to him.
 Gerald followed his father's instructions and pressed his fingers between those perfect, puffy lips.
 Sure enough, with just a bit of pressure, her pussy opened up and his fingers slid easily inside her, instantly warmed by a tunnel of moist heat.
-Report_Story #12
+2